-This document contains solutions to some of the commonly faced issues you are likely to encounter as an Admin.
+This section contains solutions to some of the commonly faced issues you are likely to encounter as an Admin.

 Check if the server is running in normal mode in the file

 If the server is in "degraded" or "maintenance" mode, RudderStack just stores the events and will not process them.

 Check if you have provided the right backend token

 Check if the Control Plane is up (https://api.rudderlabs.com/health)

 Check your internal firewall rules and edit if needed.
 You need access to outbound HTTP.

 Check if those destination are enabled in Control Plane